 Usually I blog about the Hart-Scott-Rodino Act in February, when the penalties increase each year.
 To be honest, though, it’s not exactly my most scintillating topic, so I skipped it this ...Read More

 It’s once again time for my annual blog about the Hart-Scott-Rodino Antitrust Improvement Act of 1976.
-The annual raising of the HSR Act filing thresholds provides an excellent opportunity...Read More
+The annual increasing of the HSR Act filing thresholds is a good opportunity for me t...Read More

 New HSR Thresholds Announced

 It's not often that I have an opportunity to blog about Federal Trade Commission decisions because, well, the FTC doesn't really have much to do with stock compensation.
 But they do over...Read More

 Last week I provided an overview of how the Hart-Scott-Rodino Act applies to stock compensation ("The $16K Per Day Mistak...Read More

 The $16K Per Day Mistake